Pocket/swift-style-guide/README.markdown

 ## Acronyms Capitalization

 [Acronyms](https://en.wikipedia.org/wiki/Acronym) must be capitalized such that all of its characters are uppercase, unless the acronym goes at the beginning of a name, in which case, all of its characters will be lowercased.
+See, also, [Naming](#naming).

 > Be aware of words that aren't acronyms (and do **not** follow this rule), for instance:
  - [Apocopes](https://en.wikipedia.org/wiki/Apocope).